PushpakVootla21/spotify-etl-project/README.md

 To provide your AWS Lambda function with external Python packages (such as `spotipy` and `pandas`):

-1. Download or create a ZIP file containing the required packages from `packages` directory for spotify & for pandas we can import in aws layers itself.
+1. Download or create a ZIP file containing the required packages (e.g., `spotipy`) from the `packages` directory.
+For `pandas`, you can use AWS's provided public layer or include it in your ZIP.
 2. Go to the AWS Lambda Console → Layers.
 3. Click "Create layer" and upload your ZIP file.
 4. Attach the created layer to your Lambda function.